nye17/CUBE_AST1601/README.md

    the simulation results from particle positions into a cold dark matter density field (cicpower.x).
-Whenever you encounter an error, modify and ``source`` (what is it? you need to find out yourself) the ``module_load_brew.sh file``, and try again, until your computer successfully finish running a simulation and saving all the files under the ``output/universe1/`` directory.
+Whenever you encounter an error, modify and ``source`` (what is it? you need to find out yourself) the ``module_load_brew.sh file``, and try again, until your computer successfully finishes running a simulation and saving all the files under the ``output/universe1/`` directory.

 6. Find the "X.XXX_delta_c_1.bin" files output by CUBE.
 Those are the